Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks

 \subsubsection{Qualitatively explaining \methodlong}

 To motivate identifying \methodlong, we begin by qualitatively characterizing how computation in Mamba is organized.
 For this purpose, we train Sparse Autoencoders (SAEs), which are learned neural networks that reconstruct hidden activations using sparse latent representations, yielding latent features that define activation-level feature discovery.
-We then apply dictionary learning~\cite{mairal} on the SAE latent dimensions to characterize sparse features with properties such as sparsity, entropy, coefficient of variation and KL divergence.
+SAE is used as compressive bottleneck to obtain a compact, low-dimensional summary of activations capturing dominant variation~\cite{goodfellow}.
+Rather than learning a large monosemantic dictionary, it acts as a low-rank projection.
+Dictionary learning~\cite{mairal} is applied on SAE latent representations to recover interpretable components and quantify feature utilization using sparsity, entropy, coefficient of variation and KL divergence.